W3 Company - Service Stories

 MFC 85B – Bruce YoungLcpl Young, FSPB Picton Dec 69, after 1st patrol with 1Pl

-Its 0500 hours ANZAC Day 2005, a cold & miserable morning in Christchurch & I have a cold.
-I have decided that rather than gather in the cold & dark to remember my mates I will accept the challenge posed on this website & do my remembering in writing.
-I am part of the team producing a verbal history of the NZ involvement in Vietnam & can use that format as my own process of remembering.
+Its 0500 hours ANZAC Day 2005, a cold and miserable morning in Christchurch and I have a cold.
+I have decided that rather than gather in the cold and dark to remember my mates I will accept the challenge posed on this website and do my remembering in writing.
+I am part of the team producing a verbal history of the NZ involvement in Vietnam and can use that format as my own process of remembering.

-I am one of several ex-RF Cadet's who served in W3, others I remember being Bill Blair, Craig Cocker, Frank Ryan, Dave Spence, John Barkle, Roger Wait.
-I had trained in the school of hard knocks for 3 years and was a qualified infantry instructor before posting in early 1968 to 1 Battalion Depot [1 Bn Depot] Burnham.
-I trained there under guys who were ex-Borneo & early Victor coy veterans, I was impressionable & I wanted to do what they had already done.
-I particularly remember Cpl Ralph Kingi for the skills he taught me & the respect he & other veterans showed me for my enthusiasm.
-I was only 18 years old, too young for operational service, but I did train under Bob Upton & others who would became W3 a year later.
-I passed well on my mortar module in 1 Bn Depot & stayed with mortars as a career move, it being pointed out that mortars had a higher percentage of NCOs’ than any other subunit.
-I was posted to 1RNZIR in Malaysia in May 1969 as a mortar section NCO & was selected for the mortar section that would deploy with W3.
-The training in Malaysia was always interesting & I did some stints as MFC [mortar fire controller, travelling with the rifle platoons], mostly with 3Pl, although I loathed the old British radio sets that weighed a ton & never worked in the bush.
-W3 seemed well prepared as a sub-unit & were a happy bunch to go campaigning with.
+I am one of several ex-RF Cadet's who served in W3, others I remember being Bill Blair, Craig Cocker, Frank Ryan, Dave Spence, John Barkle, Nigel Clifford, Barry Boylan, Bill Kahaki, Mike Morrison, John Hatton, Roger Wait and Bill Seal.
+I had trained in the army school of hard knocks for three years and was a qualified infantry instructor before posting in early 1968 to 1 Battalion Depot [1 Bn Depot] Burnham.
+I trained there under guys who were ex-Borneo and early Victor coy veterans, I was impressionable and I wanted to do what they had already done.
+I particularly remember Cpl Ralph Kingi for the skills he taught me and the respect he and other veterans showed me for my enthusiasm.
+I was only 18 years old, too young for operational service, but I did train under Bob Upton and others who would became W3 a year later.
+I passed well on my mortar module in 1 Bn Depot and stayed with mortars as a career move, it being pointed out that mortars had a higher percentage of NCOs’ than any other subunit.
+I was posted to 1RNZIR in Malaysia in May 1969 as a mortar section NCO and was selected for the mortar section that would deploy with W3.
+The training in Malaysia was always interesting and I did some stints as MFC [mortar fire controller, travelling with the rifle platoons], mostly with 3Pl, although I loathed the old British radio sets that weighed a ton and never worked in the bush.
+W3 seemed well prepared as a sub-unit and were a happy bunch to go campaigning with.

 I arrived in Vietnam four days before my 20th birthday.
 I remember two things from that day: